 At the Detroit Zoo

-The gray-crowned cranes can be found in the African birds habitat in the African Forest from April through September.
+The gray-crowned crane can be found in the African birds habitat in the African Forest from April through September.

 The gray-crowned crane has predominantly gray plumage that contrasts sharply with black and white wings, a crest of golden feathers sitting on top of the head and a bright red gular pouch that hangs from the throat.
 Its head is black with large white cheek patches, while the neck is pale gray.